GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 `ft_transfer_call` calls `ft_on_transfer` on the receiving account, forwarding the `msg` parameter.
 The receiving contract can perform arbitrary operations (including additional cross-contract calls) before returning a stringified integer to the calling token contract.
 This integer represents the number of tokens that the receiving contract is refunding to the sender.
 I think this is the biggest design flaw in the standard, for two reasons:

 1. It introduces a race condition wherein the sending account is deleted between the time when the tokens were sent and when they were refunded (since they occur in different receipts).
 Handling this race condition increases the complexity of implementing the standard.
-2. It makes it very difficult for the receiver to provide feedback to the sender.
-While the sender can easily send additional information to the receiver via the `msg` parameter, the receiver has no such easy way to communicate with the sender.
+2. It makes it difficult for the receiver to provide feedback to the sender.
+While the sender can easily send additional information to the receiver via the `msg` parameter, the receiver does not have a similarly easy way to communicate a return value to the sender.

-Although, it is entirely without merit, in that the receiver does not have to initiate yet another cross-contract call to return excess tokens, saving some gas.
+This construct is not entirely without merit, since the receiver does not have to initiate an additional cross-contract call to return excess tokens, saving some gas.

 My last point on fungible token contracts is good practice for all cross-contract interactions: check the predecessor.
 Too often I have audited contracts which expect to only be interacting with one other contract, and they don't check the predecessor.
 For example, an escrow contract that only operates on USDC, but the `ft_on_transfer` function looks like this: